kazunori279/my-sessions-and-bio/mlops.md

 Data analysts, data scientists and database engineers.
 Intermediate level (requires no ML expertise)

-### Short Agenda (63 words)
+### Short Agenda (50 words)
 This session features the concept of "MLOps" (DevOps for ML), solutions and best practices bringing ML into production service.
-We will learn how to combine Apache Airflow, Kubeflow and cloud services for building a data pipeline for continuous training, automated validation of the model, version control of the model, scalable serving infra, and ongoing operation of the ML infra with monitoring and alerting.
+We will learn how to combine Apache Airflow, Kubeflow and cloud services for building a data pipeline for continuous training and validation, version control, scalable serving, and ongoing monitoring and alerting.

 ### Agenda (85 words)